jazzband/django-axes/docs/6_integration.rst

             return (user, None)

-Integrating with Django Simple Captcha
+Integration with Django Simple Captcha
 --------------------------------------

 Axes supports Captcha with the Django Simple Captcha package in the following manner.